-The Nautilus T614 is a good alternative for those who want a treadmill that offers more quality and functions than a budget treadmill yet does not mind spending a little bit more.
+The Nautilus T614 is a top alternative for those who want a treadmill that offers more quality and functions than a budget treadmill.

-With a powerful motor, top high speeds and numerous inclines the Nautilus T614 treadmill will more than challenge the high-intensity runner.
+With a powerful motor, top high speeds and numerous inclines the Nautilus T614 treadmill is more than capable of challenging the high-intensity runner.

-With a price tag comfortably under a $1,000, the Nautilus T614 Treadmill has a lot of features that make it a treadmill you may want to consider.
+With a price tag comfortably under $1,000, the Nautilus T614 Treadmill has the quality and features that make it a treadmill that’s worth the consideration.

 The T614 treadmill is the first entry-level model by Nautilus in their treadmill range, the others being the T616 and T618 which come at a higher price range.